 Difference Between Hedge Fund vs Mutual Fund

 A hedge fund is an investment partnership that maintains a portfolio of investments to generate returns through advanced investment and risk management strategies.
 The fund raises capital through private placement and pools the money of a few qualified wealthy investors along with the fund manager’s money.
-A mutual fund is an investment vehicle wherein a large number of investors pool their money for exploiting the benefits of diversification and expert fund management.
+A mutual fund is an investment vehicle wherein many investors pool their money to exploit the benefits of diversification and expert fund management.
 The minimum investment levels are usually very low and affordable for retail investors with limited disposable income.

 Hedge Fund vs Mutual Fund Infographics